 The Forest Floor Series

 Though I took a lot of artistic license in this series with botanical correctness, I wanted it to honour my childhood love of the forest.
-The eight principal paintings in this series tell an ongoing story about life cycles in the forest:
+The paintings in this series tell an ongoing story about life cycles in the forest: The small white circles hidden in the shadows are my childhood fairies.

 What is a Nurse Log?